-- establishing a system to monitor and achieve the responsibilities and obligations of both parties under the Contract; - providing a means for the early recognition of issues and performance problems and the identification of solutions; and - adhering to Council's Risk Management Framework and adhering to relevant Occupational Health and Safety Contractor Compliance Procedures.
+- establishing a system to monitor and achieve the responsibilities and obligations of both parties under the Contract; - providing a means for the early recognition of issues and performance problems and the identification of solutions; and - adhering to Council's Risk Management Framework and to relevant Occupational Health and Safety Contractor Compliance Procedures.

 All Council contracts are to include Contract Management requirements.
-Furthermore, contracts are to be proactively managed by the member of Council Staff responsible for the delivery of the contracted goods, services and works to ensure Council receives a Best Value Outcome.
+Contracts are to be proactively managed by the member of Council Staff responsible for the delivery of the contracted goods, services and works to ensure Council receives a best value outcome and that supplier performance is maintained.